norchain/Tron-Ark/README.md

-## End Condition and Finalization
+## Game End Condition and Finalization

-When a cycle is ended, if the leading ark keeps the distance from the last ark with more than 10,000 miles for three continous cycles (including this cycle), the game ends.
+When a cycle is ended, if the leading ark keeps the distance from the last ark with more than 24 miles for three continous cycles (including the checking cycle), the game ends.

 After the game ended, the crypto in the pool will be dispensed to all the passengers, with the ratio of the total investment they put onto the winner ark during the last 3 cycles.